ray-singh/chat-with-pdf/README.md

 2. Upload a PDF document.
 3. Start chatting with your document.
 4. Navigate through your document using AI-powered assistance.
+5. NOTE: If a response is taking too long to appear, please reload the chat page.

 ## Contributing